HaoPhamUIT/icommerce/README.md

 - I complete the project in 7 days, analyze and design 1 day, code 6 days (2 hours / day).
 A total of 14 hours.
 - Patterns & practices being: Factory pattern, OOP, Solid.

-b.Brief explanation for the code folder structure and the key Java libraries and frameworks being used:
+b.
+Brief explanation for the code folder structure and the key Java libraries and frameworks being used:

  ![alt text](https://i.ibb.co/kmn6ZLn/Capture.png)